MikyTuberr/MikyTuberr/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Piotr/MikyTuberr.<br>
-        I am interested in programming games and optimalizing them, mainly in C++.
+        I am interested in programming games and optimizing them, mainly in C++.
         I also enjoy learning about algorithms and data structures.
-        My hobbies are sports and music, but mainly I love playing computer games, such as The Witcher 3, and learning physics.
+        My hobbies include sports and music, but my main passion lies in playing computer games, such as The Witcher 3, and learning physics.
     </i><br>
 </p>